 This condition leaves patches of skin looking scaly and flaky, like dandruff.

-f.
-Redness and Inflammation
+Redness and inflammation

 Seborrhea in dogs doesn’t cause redness and inflammation.
 The itch is pretty intense, however, and your dog will likely dig at his/her skin enough to cause redness and inflammation.

 Common Type of Seborrhea in Dogs

 Endocrine disorders like hypothyroidism, Cushing’s, and Alopecia X can create conditions ripe for seborrhea, because they upset the dog’s natural hormonal rhythm.

-3. “Dry” Seborrhea (Sicca)
+Dry Seborrhea (Sicca)

 Ironically, dogs diagnosed with seborrhea often have a combination of dry AND oily seborrhea.
 Some dogs simply have dry skin that can be treated with the application of coconut oil (for example).

-4. “Oily” Seborrhea (Oleosa)
+Oily Seborrhea (Oleosa)

 Oily seborrhea produces the thick, waxy sebum that clings to your dog’s skin.
 This is the stuff you might notice on your dog’s face, paws, ears, or under the belly.
 You might even see it accumulating in your dog’s armpits.

 The best way to prevent it from returning, or at least lessen the severity of seborrhea in dogs include treating the underlying condition.
 Keep reading to learn how to reduce and/or prevent flare-ups.

 Fungal Infections (Malassezia Dermatitis)

 Yeast is normally found on a dog’s skin, but if the growth goes into overdrive, it can cause dermatitis and inflammation.

 Fleas and/or worms (internal and external)

 I think it’s safe to assume we all know what fleas and worms are.
 We know what a nuisance they are and what they can do to a dog’s skin.

 Poor conditioning can result from things like an injury, old age, arthritis, etc. Anything that limits your dog’s ability to groom can create conditions ripe for seborrhea in dogs.